luqmansen/gosty/README.md

 kubectl run --restart=Never --rm -i --tty alpine --image=alpine:3.12 -- nslookup kube-dns.kube-system.svc.cluster.local
 ```

- ___
+**Private registry on MikroK8S
+Microk8s private registry communication need to be https, else it won't work, here is
+the [reference](https://microk8s.io/docs/registry-private) for the setup

 ## What can be improved

-- Use more proper permanent storage system
+- Use more proper permanent storage system (consider using object storage, eg: minio, gcs)
 - Currently, every worker will always download a copy of the file and process it on its local pod volume, then remove
   the original file, then send the processed file to file server, this can use a lot of bandwidth.
 This can be improved
   by using shared volume on the node, and check if other worker already download the file, then process it.

-- File Server synchronization should have use [lsyncd](https://github.com/axkibe/lsyncd) instead of reinventing the
-  wheel, will re-implement this later
+## Todo
+- Run experiment using static mode in CPU Manager K8S

 ## Acknowledgements

-Credit to [gibbok](https://github.com/gibbok) for [video player](https://github.com/gibbok/react-video-list) web client,
+- Credit to [gibbok](https://github.com/gibbok) for [video player](https://github.com/gibbok/react-video-list) in web client,
-which I modify for this project use case
+(Heavily modified for this project use case)